-This paper and the implemented desktop app were presented at the Open Identity Summit 2014 in Fraunhofer IAO Institute Center, Stuttgart, Germany.
+The paper and desktop application described in this page were presented at the Open Identity Summit 2014 in Fraunhofer IAO Institute Center, Stuttgart, Germany.

 In this paper we present Protbox, an open-source, cross-platform application for securely sharing files among strongly authenticated people through many different cloud storage services.
 The secure sharing includes four different protection features: